-1.3 After-effects
+1.3 Remaining in effect

 Rights arising from provisions of previous CLAs (General Bank CLA or CLA Banks) will expire on the entering into force of this CLA.
 Instead, the rights arising from the provisions of this CLA will apply.